Overexploitation: Endangered and extinct species

-Overexploitation and misuse of natural resources is an ever-present threat for species richness.
-This is more common in island ecology, where islands are like miniature worlds.
+Overexploitation and misuse of natural resources are an ever-present threat to species richness.
+This phenomenon is more common in island ecology, where islands are like miniature worlds.
 Island endemic populations are more prone to extinction from overexploitation, as they often exist at low densities with reduced reproductive rates.
-A good example of such populations are island snails, such as the Hawaiian Achatinella and the French Polynesian Partula.
-Achatinelline snails have 15 species listed as extinct and 24 as critically endangered while 60 species of Partulidae are considered extinct, with 14 listed as critically endangered.
+Favorable examples of such populations are island snails, such as the Hawaiian Achatinella and the French Polynesian Partula.
+Achatinelline snails have 15 species listed as extinct and 24 as critically endangered, while 60 species of Partulidae are considered extinct, with 14 listed as critically endangered.
 The WCMC has attributed over-collecting and very low lifetime fecundity to the extreme vulnerability exhibited among these species.

 As another example, when the humble hedgehog was introduced to the Scottish island of Uist, the population greatly expanded and took to consuming and overexploiting shorebird eggs, with drastic consequences for their breeding success.
 Twelve species of avifauna are affected, with some species numbers being reduced by 39%.

 Where there is substantial human migration, civil unrest, or war, controls may no longer exist.
-With civil unrest, for example in the Congo and Rwanda, firearms have become common, and the breakdown of food distribution networks in such countries leaves the resources of the natural environment vulnerable.
+With civil unrest, for example, in the Congo and Rwanda, firearms have become common, and the breakdown of food distribution networks in such countries leaves the resources of the natural environment vulnerable.
 Animals are even killed as target practice or simply to spite the government.
 Populations of large primates, such as gorillas and chimpanzees, ungulates, and other mammals, may be reduced by 80% or more by hunting, and certain species may be eliminated.
 This decline has been called the bushmeat crisis.

 Vertebrates

 Overexploitation threatens one-third of endangered vertebrates, as well as other groups.
 Excluding edible fish, the illegal trade in wildlife is valued at $10 billion per year.
-Industries responsible for this include the trade in bushmeat, the trade in Chinese medicine, and the fur trade.
-The Convention for International Trade in Endangered Species of Wild Fauna and Flora, or CITES, was set up in order to control and regulate the trade in endangered animals.
+Industries responsible for such activities include the trade in bushmeat, the trade in Chinese medicine, and the fur trade.
+The Convention for International Trade in Endangered Species of Wild Fauna and Flora, or CITES, was set up to control and regulate the trade in endangered animals.
 It currently protects, to a varying degree, some 33,000 species of animals and plants.
 It is estimated that a quarter of the endangered vertebrates in the United States of America and half of the endangered mammals are attributed to overexploitation.

 Birds

-Overall, 50 bird species that have become extinct since 1500 (approximately 40% of the total) have been subject to overexploitation, including:
+Overexploitation has affected 50 bird species that have become extinct since 1500 (approximately 40% of the total), including: